m3cortez/cse15l-lab-reports/lab1.md

 ![image](https://github.com/m3cortez/cse15l-lab-reports/assets/130080853/4226ae49-4d00-44b6-8432-1df85b49fdf8)

   So after pressing enter what ever you wrote will be printed again.
+That is because it the input to `cat` in what ever you type in the line.
+The output would just be reading what you wrote.
 You will stay in this mode until you exit which you can do by pressing `ctrl` + `D`.
   <br></br>

 ## **Examples using a path to a directory as an argument**